gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special Blazes looked at Miz Nabbles and tapped his chest.
 When she nodded,
 he pulled up his shirt.
-The children ooh'ed and aah'ed at the glassy lozenge strapped to his chest.
+The children ooh'ed and aah'ed at the glassy lozenge strapped to his furry chest.
 "It lets me make fireballs with my feet too," he said as he pulled down his shirt, "But they're pretty hard on my boots."